Scientific Name

 Description

-Punica protopunica is a flowering shrub or small tree, often thorny, up to 15 feet (4.5 m) tall.
-It has reddish-brown bark when young, fading to grey as it ages and becomes less fruitful.
-Leaves are dark green, glossy and opposite, growing up to 1.2 inches (3 cm) long.
-Flowers and fruits from December and January through to the summer.
-It differs from the Pomegranate (Punica granatum) in having pink (not red), trumpet-shaped flowers and smaller, less sweet fruit.
-The fruit is globose, up to 1.2 inches (3 cm) in diameter and yellow-green or brownish red in color when they are ripe.
+Flowers and fruits appear from December and January through to the summer.
+It differs from the Pomegranate (Punica granatum) in having pink (not red) trumpet-shaped flowers and smaller, less sweet fruit.
+Fruits are globose, up to 1.2 inches (3 cm) in diameter, and yellow-green or brownish-red when ripe.

 Hardiness